jackrabbit72380/Uniflow/README.md

 Uniflow is a Windows-based GUI frontend designed to streamline emulator management and game library organization.
 Below is a detailed breakdown of its features, development history, current status, and technical challenges.

 # Purpose
-Uniflow serves as a comprehensive frontend for managing emulators and organizing game libraries.
-It provides users with an intuitive interface to browse, launch, and manage their games seamlessly.
-In a Highly Customizable Envorment.
+Uniflow serves as a comprehensive frontend for managing / launching emulators & organizing game libraries.
+It provides users with an intuitive interface to browse, launch, and manage their games & emulator's seamlessly.
+In a Highly Customizable 3d Envorment!
+This brings controler support to emulators that may not suppot "launching from controler"

 # Compatibility
 Current Support: Xenia emulator (Xbox 360 emulator).